Mental Health Facilities Harrison County, WV

 Family Service Of Marion And Harrison County

-Family Service Of Marion And Harrison County is a mental health clinic in Harrison County, WV, located at 445 West Main Street, Suite 212, 26301.
+Family Service Of Marion And Harrison County is a mental health facility in Harrison County, WV, located at 445 West Main Street, Suite 212 in the 26301 zip code.
 Family Service Of Marion And Harrison County provides outpatient treatment.
-Family Service Of Marion And Harrison County offers individual psychotherapy, couples/family therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
-Family Service Of Marion And Harrison County also supports active duty military, seniors or older adults and veterans.
-Additional services offered at Family Service Of Marion And Harrison County include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Family Service Of Marion And Harrison County provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
+Family Service Of Marion And Harrison County also supports people with PTSD, people with Alzheimer's or dementia and patients with eating disorders.
+Additional services offered by Family Service Of Marion And Harrison County consist of suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 United Summit Center Csu

-United Summit Center Csu is a mental health treatment clinic in Harrison County, West Virginia, located at 800 David Drive, 26301 zip code.
+United Summit Center Csu is a mental health treatment center in Harrison County, West Virginia, located at 800 David Drive, 26301 zip code.
 United Summit Center Csu provides telemedicine/telehealth and residential treatment.
-United Summit Center Csu provides psychotropic medication, dialectical behavior therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Additional services provided by United Summit Center Csu consist of psychosocial rehabilitation services, suicide prevention services and case management.
+United Summit Center Csu also offers dialectical behavior therapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+United Summit Center Csu also provides psychosocial rehabilitation services, suicide prevention services and case management.

 Frequently Asked Questions About Mental Health Treatment in Harrison County, WV